Hamilton Beach 49980A Review

 Jennifer’s Rating: 4.5 Stars

 The Hamilton Beach 49980A brewer has been a great achievement in that it combines the best of both worlds.
-It also does not take up a lot of real estate and it would be great for the event of entertaining and in-home hospitality since you can switch between single cup coffee convenience and automatic drip brewing anytime.
+It also does not take up a lot of real estate and would be great for entertaining and in-home hospitality since you can switch between single-cup coffee convenience and automatic drip brewing anytime.

 In a nutshell, this is having your cake and eating it too (or pretty darn close) when it comes to coffee brewing on a dime.

 This model’s full name and number are the Hamilton Beach Single Serve Coffee Brewer and Full Pot Coffee Maker.
 It is also known as the Hamilton Beach 2-Way Brewer 49980A.

 Important: The 49983 2-Way FlexBrew Coffeemaker is the model that will accept K-Cups.
 (I know this is confusing as the model numbers are so similar I thought I would point this out.)